Back

 School management platforms

 Gist.
 These apps are used in educational institutions by managers, teachers, and students.
-Users can log attendances and absences of students, check their grades and behavior.
+Users can log the attendance and absences of students, and check their grades and behavior.

 iGradePlus school management platform